 SENSITIVE AREA Natural streams (perennial or intermittent), rivers, including the estuary, lakes, or wetlands hydraulically connected by surface water to streams, rivers, or lakes and areas defined by the City of Florence's Local Wetlands and Riparian Inventory.
 Also, includes all areas that are protected for species as per areas designated by Oregon Department of Fish and Wildlife, Oregon Division of State Lands, National Marine Fisheries Service, United States Fish and Wildlife Service and Oregon Department of Transportation.

 SERVICE STATION A place or station selling petroleum products, motor fuel and oil for motor vehicles; servicing batteries; furnishing emergency or minor repairs and service, excluding painting, body work, steam cleaning, tire recapping and mechanical car washing; and at which accessory sales or incidental services are conducted.

 SHOAL A sandbank or reef creating shallow water, especially where it forms a hazard to shipping A shoal or sandbar (also called sandbank) is a somewhat linear landform within or extending into a body of water, typically composed of sand, silt, or small pebbles.
-A bar is characteristically long and narrow (linear) and develops where a stream or ocean current promotes deposition of granular material, resulting in localized shallowing (shoaling) of the water.
+A bar is characteristically long and narrow (linear) and develops where a stream or ocean current promotes deposition of granular material. resulting in localized shallowing (shoaling) of the water.
 SHOALING A decrease in water depth, especially near a shoreline.
 SHORELINE The boundary line between a body of water and the land, measured on tidal waters at mean higher high water, and on non-tidal waterways at the ordinary high-water mark.

-SHORT-TERM RENTAL A short-term rental is a rental unit which is occupied by a tenant for fewer than 30 days per month.
-Vacation rentals, hotels, motels, and bed and breakfasts are examples of short-term rentals.
-SIGNIFICANT HABITAT AREAS A land or water area where sustaining the natural resource characteristics is important or essential to the production and maintenance of aquatic life or wildlife populations.
-SOCIAL CONSEQUENCES The tangible and intangible effects upon people and their relationships with the community in which they live resulting from a particular action or decision.
-SPECIAL OCCUPANCY STRUCTURES A class of structures particularly vulnerable to earthquakes and tsunamis due to the nature of their use or occupancy.
-These structures typically include (per ORS 455.446): - A. Covered structures whose primary occupancy is public assembly with a capacity greater than 300 persons; - B. Buildings with a capacity of greater than 250 individuals for every public, private or parochial school through secondary level or child care centers; - C. Buildings for colleges or adult education schools with a capacity of greater than 500 persons; - D. Medical facilities with 50 or more resident, incapacitated persons not included in subsection (a) through (c) of this paragraph; - E. Jails and detention facilities; and - F. All structures and occupancies with a capacity of greater than 5,000 persons.
-SPECIAL USE PERMIT The administrative approval of a use or activity based on criteria and standards set forth in the Florence City Code (as differentiated from a Conditional Use Permit, which requires public hearings and Planning Commission approval).
+SIGNIFICANT A land or water area where sustaining the natural resource HABITAT AREAS characteristics is important or essential to the production and maintenance of aquatic life or wildlife populations.

+SOCIAL The tangible and intangible effects upon people and their CONSEQUENCES relationships with the community in which they live resulting from a particular action or decision.

+SPECIAL USE The administrative approval of a use or activity based on criteria and standards set forth in the Florence City Code (as differentiated from a standards set forth in the Florence City Code (as differentiated from a Conditional Use Permit, which requires public hearings and Planning Commission approval).

 STORY That portion of a building included between the upper surface of any floor and the upper surface of the floor next above or, for the topmost story, the ceiling above.

 STREET A public or private way, other than an alley, that is created to provide ingress or egress for vehicular traffic to one or more lots, parcels, areas or tracts of land; excluding a private way that is created to provide ingress or egress to such land in conjunction with the use of such land for forestry, mining or agricultural purposes.
 A "road" or "street" includes the land between right-of-way lines, whether improved or unimproved.

 STRUCTURE See "Building."
 For the purposes of administering Code Chapters 7, 18, 19, and 24, the definition shall also mean anything constructed, installed, or portable, the use of which requires a location on the ground, either above or below water.
-SUBSTANTIAL IMPROVEMENT Any repair, reconstruction, or improvement of a structure which exceeds 50 percent of the real market value of the structure.

 SUBSTRATE The medium upon which an organism lives and grows.
 The surface of the land or bottom of a water body.

 SUBTIDAL Below the level of mean lower low tide (MLLT).